Skip to main content

 • Optional secret: In the alert configuration, you can provide a signing secret used to verify requests on your server.

-• Usage: For generic webhooks (non-Slack URLs), Formo uses your secret to compute an HMAC-SHA256 signature over the string {timestamp}.{body}, where:
+• For generic webhooks (non-Slack URLs), Formo uses your secret to compute an HMAC-SHA256 signature over the string {timestamp}.{body}, where:

 • timestamp is the Unix timestamp (seconds) used for the request